-Although we can’t be quick to judge, there’s a significant amount of incentive that has been removed from Redfin’s agent earnings.
+Although we can’t be quick to judge, a significant amount of incentive that has been removed from Redfin’s agent earnings.
 Likewise, that can affect the agent’s performance or their commitment to sell the house.
 Also, there are several reviews and reports about their agent’s services.
-These are perhaps due to their high volume of clients and most of their employees have multiple projects or tasks to attend to.
+These are perhaps due to their high volume of clients, and most of their employees have multiple projects or tasks to attend to.

 Selling with Redfin Reviews